 As usual, I added ground flax seeds to make sure you get enough Omega-3s that reduce inflammation and protect the brain.

-And since every single ingredient is an unprocessed plant food, this meal is super rich in micronutrients and antioxidants.
-They are vital for detoxification, removal of metabolic waste and building healthy cells.
+And since every single ingredient is unprocessed plant food, this meal is super rich in micronutrients and antioxidants.
+They are vital for detoxification, removal of metabolic waste, and building healthy cells.